The invisible factors that go into quality childcare

 Reference: ‘Quality in Early Years Settings and Children’s School Achievement’ is published as Centre for Economic Performance (CEP) Discussion Paper No. 1468.
 The work was completed by Dr Jo Blanden (School of Economics, University of Surrey and CEP), Dr Kirstine Hansen (Department of Social Science, University College London) and Professor Sandra McNally (School of Economics, University of Surrey and CEP).
 The work was funded by the Nuffield Foundation.

 More from our blog

-From intergenerational care to subsidised nanny services, here's how some countries made...
+From intergenerational care in Japan to subsidised nanny services in Australia, here's...

 New data reveals that one in ten nursery workers is being paid illegally low wages.

 Sign up to our newsletter